A black and white logo for get me to the alps.com

 Ski Holidays in Samoens

 Ski holidays in Samoens remain a popular choice for family ski holidays, and with good reason!
-Nestled in the Haute Savoie region with ideally only a 1.5 - 2 hours drive time from Geneva airport (traffic depending), and has a vast array of beginner and intermediate runs making it perfect for families and big groups of mixed ability.
+Nestled in the Haute Savoie region with ideally only 1.5-2 hours drive time from Geneva airport (traffic depending), and has a vast array of beginner and intermediate runs making it perfect for families and big groups of mixed ability.

 Samoens is a lovely picturesque village with its old stone buildings, treelined and of course surrounded by the mountains, you are sure to get some wonderful photos to cherish for a long time.